 A less popular alternative is to upload large videos to a hosting service such as YouTube or Vimeo.
 You can publish content as “unlisted” i.e. make it unavailable to everyone online.
 Another option is to make a video private and send the link only to those who should watch it.

-Video hosting services compress videos, though.
+Video hosting sites compress videos, though.
 Thus, your content will slightly lose quality after the upload to YouTube or a similar service.
 Also, there is no direct download option there.

 When to choose video hosting websites for sharing?

-- You want to make the video public one day
+- You want to make large video files public one day

 - You don’t want the video to be downloaded

-- You’re okay if your video will be slightly distorted
+- You’re okay if your large video will be slightly distorted

 File transfer service